-In the national flag of Singapore the colour red represents universal brotherhood and equality of it’s citizens while the colour white represents purity.
+In the national flag of Singapore, the color red represents universal brotherhood and equality of its citizens while the color white represents purity.

-Buildings in Singapore are not allowed to be higher than 280 metres.
-The UOB Plaza, OUB Centre and Republic Plaza are the three building’s which are in that height.
+Buildings in Singapore are not allowed to be higher than 280 meters.
+The UOB Plaza, OUB Centre, and Republic Plaza are the three buildings that are of that height.

 Party with the gods, or at least those drunk enough to think they are at the highest rooftop bar in the world.

-Located at the top floor of One Raffles Place, 282 metres above ground level.
-Just try not to fall off the open air area.
+Located on the top floor of One Raffles Place, 282 meters above ground level.
+Just try not to fall off the open-air area.

 In Singapore, hitting a dog with your car and not stopping to help is a crime that might land you in jail.